LakshyaKhatri/LakshyaKhatri/README.md

 ### Hi there 👋

 My name is **Lakshya Khatri**.
-I'm an undergraduate IT Student from India.
+I'm an undergraduate IT student from India.

 - 🔭 I’m currently contributing to Open-Source projects in @JuliaLang as part of the @MLH-Fellowship program.
 - 🌱 I’m currently learning Julia language.